00sapo/visual.nvim/Readme.md

 Feel free to suggest new default keybindings in the issues!

 See the [full default options](https://github.com/00sapo/visual.nvim/blob/71759886d3864bebe3edd7c00916925edd340256/lua/visual.lua#L90-L357
-) with documentation in the comments:
+) with documentation in the comments.

 # Testing